gvanuxem/jlfricas/src/doc/sphinx/source/install.rst

    sudo apt install python3 python3-pip
    pip3 install -U Sphinx
+   ./configure --enable-julia && make htmldoc

 Aldor (optional)
 ^^^^^^^^^^^^^^^^

-Aldor_ was originally invented to be the next generation compiler for Axiom_ (the system that FriCAS_ forked from).
-If you want to use Aldor_ to extend the FriCAS_ library, you must, of course, have Aldor_ installed, and add ``--enable-aldor`` to your configure options when you compile FriCAS.
+Aldor_ was originally invented to be the next generation compiler for Axiom_ (the system that jlFriCAS_ forked from).
+If you want to use Aldor_ to extend the jlFriCAS_ library, you must, of course, have Aldor_ installed, and add ``--enable-aldor`` to your configure options when you compile FriCAS.